Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Cosmic Rays

-For CRe, the cooling is more complex and includes more processes: \be \dot{E}_{\rm cre}=\dot{E}_{\rm IC} + \dot{E}_{\rm syn} + \dot{E}_{\rm brem} + \dot{E}_{\rm ad}, \ee in which the four terms in the right side represent the inverse Compton (IC) cooling, synchrotron cooling, bremsstrahlung cooling and adiabatic loss, respectively.
-First, the IC cooling timescale (mainly AGN radiation field in our concerns here) is given by $t_{\rm IC}=3\times 10^7 {\rm s}~\gamma^{-1} u^{-1}_{\rm ph}$, in which $\gamma$ is the Lorentz factor of CRe and $u_{\rm ph}$ is the radiation energy density in $\ergcm$.
-The distance from the central BH to the inner edge of the torus $r_{\rm t}$ is determined by the dust sublimation radius of $r_{\rm sub} \simeq 0.1 {\rm pc} ~L_{\rm AGN,44}^{0.5}$ (\citealt{netzer2015}).
-Thus, if it is assumed that AGN has been restored to its previous luminosity when the wind reaches the torus inner edge, we will have $u_{\rm ph} = L_{\rm AGN}/(4\pi r^2_{\rm t} c)=2.8\times 10^{-3}\ergcm$, which is a constant.
-Then, the IC cooling timescale of CRe at bow shocks is \be t_{\rm IC}= 1\times 10^{10} {\rm s}~ \gamma^{-1}= 5\times 10^6 {\rm s} ~ (E_{\rm cre}/1\GeV)^{-1} . \ee In particular, for CRe at cloud shocks, the post-shock cloud materials are almost fully ionized and can be treated as transparent for AGN radiations.
+First, the IC cooling timescale is given by \be t_{\rm IC}= E_{\rm cre}/\dot{E}_{\rm IC} , \ee where $\dot{E}_{\rm IC}= \int dN_{\gamma}(\Egm)/d\Egm \cdot \Egm d\Egm$, and $dN_{\gamma}(\Egm)/d\Egm$ is the number of photons produced per unit time per unit energy from ICS of CRe (see equation \ref{icsdnde} in appendix \ref{ics}).
+When the photon's energy before scattering in the electron rest frame is much less than $m_e c^2$ (Thomson limit), the expression can be simplified as $t_{\rm IC}=3\times 10^7 {\rm s}~\gamma^{-1} u^{-1}_{\rm ph}$, in which $\gamma$ is the Lorentz factor of CRe and $u_{\rm ph}$ is the radiation energy density in $\ergcm$.
+The distance from the central BH to the inner edge of the torus $r_{\rm t}$ is determined by the dust sublimation radius --- $0.1 {\rm pc} ~L_{\rm AGN,44}^{0.5}$ (\citealt{netzer2015}).
+Thus, if it is assumed that the AGN has been restored to its previous luminosity when the wind reaches the torus inner edge, we will have $u_{\rm ph} = L_{\rm AGN}/(4\pi r^2_{\rm t} c)=2.78\times 10^{-3}~\ergcm$, which is a constant.
+In particular, for CRe at cloud shocks, the post-shock cloud materials are almost fully ionized and can be treated as transparent for AGN radiations.
 As an approximation, we can still assume that the radiation field there is dominated by AGN radiation, and the IC cooling timescale shares the same form.
+The IC cooling timescale is plotted in Figure \ref{fig2}, and it deviates from $t_{\rm IC}\propto E^{-1}_{cre}$ for $E_{\rm cre} \gtrsim 10^{11}$ eV due to the Klein-Nishina suppression.